What Are Aid and Attendance Benefits?

 - The claimant is blind, or so nearly blind as to have corrected visual acuity of 5/200 or less, in both eyes, and/or concentric contraction of the visual field to 5 degrees or less.

-What are the Income Requirements for Aid and Attendance?
+What are the Income Requirements for Aid and Attendance in 2022?

 How do You Apply for Veterans Affairs Benefits?

 Applying for VA pension is often complicated and may take some time.
 It is a good idea to keep copies of all un-reimbursed medical bills for at least twelve months.
-The average wait for approval is six months.
+The average wait for approval is six to eight months or so.
 However, the benefits are retroactive to the date of application.

-2. You can contact your LOCAL VA office.
+1. You can contact your LOCAL VA office, or

-4. The claimant may also contact a local Veterans Service Officer (VSO) from a veteran’s service organization in their county.
+2. You can contact a local Veterans Service Office (VSO) organization in your county.